Welcome to The Deep, Hull’s award winning aquarium, offering a great family day out for visitors with access or additional needs.

 Sensory Pack

 Sensory packs are available to borrow from our reception team.
-These contain ear defenders, crayons, a picture to colour in, a small sensory toy and a printed social story.
+These contain ear defenders, crayons, a picture to colour in, a viewfinder, a small sensory toy, a printed social story, some PEC cards, a red/green card, and a map of the attraction.
 All are popped into a canvas bag, which we ask you to return to reception at the end of your visit.

 Mobility Aids